 I view the new year as a life checkpoint.
 How am I doing?
 Am I doing what I set out to do?
 Am I happy?
 I also look at basic goals, accomplishments, and insights from the previous year.

 In prior years my focus was external and career oriented.
 Gaining certifications, speaking at events, and contributing to open source projects I felt strongly about.
-This year my focus was internal and oriented towards having a better life.
+This past year my focus was internal and oriented towards having a better life.

 Accessibility.
 I spent a significant amount of time this year learning everything there is to know about accessibility.
 This turned out to be the tip of a very large iceberg, but I feel I succeeded in studying accessibility on OS X, Windows, and the overall web.